Average Health Insurance Cost for Single Male

 If the above rate of $418 per month without a subsidy is the average cost for a single male through the marketplace, then this may indicate that health insurance through an employer could cost less or be significantly different based on the health insurance plan an employer provides, especially if the employer pays part or all of the health insurance costs as part of an employee benefits package.
 Employer-sponsored premiums increased 4.6 percent in 2017.

 Depending on the type of employer plan, and how much the employer covers, this could mean that a single male could pay as little as $100 -$200 a month for their health insurance in an employer-sponsored plan (averages vary based on state of residence).
 For example, in Hawaii the average is $675 per year for the employee, whereas in Massachusetts the employee may pay $1747 annually (which is at the high end of the scale).
-You can check the state by state breakdown from the Kaiser Family Foundation to see the differences by region.
+Below is the state by state breakdown from the Kaiser Family Foundation to see the differences by region.

 According to the U.S. Census Bureau, in 2017, private health insurance coverage represented 67.2 percent of health coverage, vs. 37.7 percent of health insurance through the government.